ObjectiveTester/Jester/README.md

 ======

 Jester is an experimental (a.k.a unfinished) API test tool.
 It outputs your actions as Java statements that can then be refactored into reusable tests using REST Assured.
-So far the tool can GET, edit and POST JSON responses from API endpoints.
+So far the tool can GET, edit and POST JSON responses, or DELETE from API endpoints.

-In the future you will be able to assert on values within the returned responses.